 Japan Immigration: Entry Requirements for Tokyo 2020

 - The Japan eVisa is not available yet but it will be launched in time for the Olympic Games 2020.
 However, things are starting to change for some foreign nationals.
-Japan’s Ministry of Foreign Affairs has announced that as of May 2019, that China is the first country authorized by the Japanese government to open this online service for chinese travelers.
+Japan’s Ministry of Foreign Affairs has announced that China is the first country authorized by the Japanese government to open this online service for Chinese travelers.

 Chinese citizens will be the first eligible nationality for the eVisa and more nationalities will be added to the list in the subsequent months.